subhadeeproy3902/IIC-TMSL-WEBSITE/README.md

 Run the index.html filea after downloading the project or simply u can visit (site name) so tht your time doesnt get spent much 🙃

+## Terms and Conditions -

+Need a laptop/pc screen to work as the website is yet not responsive i.e  ( @media works arent present ).

 ## For a contest -